 The Tax Policy Task Force of the Civic Committee issues Restore Illinois: A Foundation for Growth, which calls on State leadership to take specific, decisive actions to immediately put Illinois on a path to fiscal stability and strengthen confidence in our State’s economic future.

-In collaboration with CPS, Kids First Chicago supports the release of the second Annual Regional Analysis, promoting data-driven decision making and district-wide transparency to support the goal of providing every student a high-quality education.
+In collaboration with CPS, Kids First Chicago supports the release of the second Annual Regional Analysis (ARA), promoting data-driven decision making and district-wide transparency to advance the goal of providing every student a high-quality education.
+Supported by ARA data, CPS announces a $32 million investment in high-quality programs in 32 schools districtwide.

-Working with CPS, Kids First Chicago supports the release of the first Annual Regional Analysis.
+Working with CPS, Kids First Chicago supports the release of the first Annual Regional Analysis, a transparent source of data on student choice, district enrollment, and school performance information.

 The Civic Committee along with leaders of Chicago's tech community launches the P33 initiative to strengthen Chicago’s status as a leading technology hub and spur inclusive economic growth.